|

 by the power of your own will and perseverance.

-of nationality, and of everything fortuitous or effete;
+and of everything fortuitous or effete;

 all attachments to unjust, partial institutions.